 List some high ticket items on your site and highlight some of their awesome features.
 They make these products because SOMEBODY wants them.
 It might not be you, but somebody does, and somebody will buy it, with or without you.

 What will get you more sales in the future?
 If you sell a coffee cup, end of story.
 The person has a cup, you have a commission.
 Bye bye!

 Promote a DIY solar water heater instructional guide instead, and you can recommend all the parts to go along with it.
-Other solar and “green” and energy saving products would work too.
-A repair guide, upgrades, and maybe even a subscription to a membership site have potential as well.
+You could also promote solar ice chests, solar coffee brewer, and other solar camping equipment.

 A sale doesn't have to end with a sale.
 It can be just the beginning of a mutually beneficial relationship.

 You don't need a spreadsheet of the thousands of products you plan to review and promote on your site at this point.
-It's good enough to just get a general concept, take some mental notes, and start writing your first product review.
+It's good enough to just get a general concept, take some mental notes, and think of a general direction you'd like to go.

 Often enough, someone will ask me to review their website to figure out why they aren't making money yet.
-I see tons of great content, but just one or two reviews.
+I see tons of great content, but just one or two affiliate reviews.
 My advice is to start cranking out product reviews.
-They've done the groundwork already.
-It's time to make money!

 Sometimes you simply can't know what will be a hit or what you will rank well for.
 The wider your web, the more flies you're going to catch.